stefanoborini/pep-keyword/PEP-XXX.rst

     carried very differently"."
 Again, we agree on this point.
 The most straightforward strategy to keep homogeneity would be Strategy "kwargs argument", opening to a ``**kwargs`` argument on ``__getitem__``.

+One of the authors (Stefano Borini) thinks that only the "strict dictionary" strategy is worth of implementation.
+It is non-ambiguous, simple, does not force complex parsing, and addresses the problem of referring to axes either by position or by name.
+The "options" use case is probably best handled with a different approach, and may be irrelevant for this PEP.
+The alternative "named tuple" is another valid choice.

 Having .get() become obsolete for indexing with default fallback
 ----------------------------------------------------------------